Files

 B. For Version Data to Read, select the desired data to read, for this tutorial, select Features.

-• Features = reads features on the selected Branch Version.
+- Features = read features on the selected Branch Version.

-• <Optional> If you want to resolve domain values for “Asset Group”, you can expand on Schema Attributes, click on the ellipsis next to Additional Attributes to Expose.
+- Optional: If you want to resolve domain values for “Asset Group”, you can expand on Schema Attributes, click the ellipsis next to Additional Attributes to Expose.

-This opens Select 'Additional Attributes to Expose' Items dialog
+This opens the Select 'Additional Attributes to Expose' Items dialog

 a.
 Select "arcgisonline_subtype_name".

-C. Click on "OK" and “OK” again to finish adding the reader.
+C. Click OK twice to finish adding the reader.

 Data Structure Comparison between FME Reader and Esri ArcGIS Portal Feature Service

 Upon examining the data structure in FME Workbench and comparing it to the ArcGIS Portal Feature Service, we can observe a clear correspondence between the two.
-The "Water Utility Network" layer in the ArcGIS Portal Feature Service has been decomposed into 9 distinct System tables, each representing a specific aspect of the water utility network, such as the network's structure and connectivity.
-Currently, it is not possible to consolidate decomposed components for the "Water Utility Network" layer, the associated system tables, in FME due to the data being very different from one another.
-The system tables are for more advanced operations, and may not be necessary for all workflows to interact with them.
+The "Water Utility Network" layer in the ArcGIS Portal Feature Service has been decomposed into nine distinct System tables, each representing a specific aspect of the water utility network, such as the network's structure and connectivity.
+Currently, it is impossible to consolidate decomposed components for the "Water Utility Network" layer and the associated system tables in FME due to the data being very different.
+The system tables are for more advanced operations and may not be necessary for all workflows to interact with them.

 Part 2: Configuring Writer for Esri ArcGIS Portal Feature Service